rkrish00568/krishnenduRoy_RISC_V_SOC_Tapeout-Program_VSD/Week1/DAY3/README.md

 - **Resource Optimization:** Saves area and power consumption.
 - **Scalability:** Easier to route and integrate in large designs.

+## 6. Sequential Constant Propagation
+In VLSI design, sequential constant propagation extends the idea of constant propagation to **sequential circuits** (those with flip-flops and memory elements).
+If a register or flip-flop always holds a constant value, it can be eliminated or replaced with that constant.

+**How it works:**
+- Tools analyze the **sequential behavior** across clock cycles.
+- If a flip-flop is proven to always be `0` or `1`, its output is replaced by that constant.
+- The flip-flop and its driving logic are removed, simplifying the design.

+**Benefits:**
+- **Reduced Complexity:** Removes unnecessary sequential elements.
+- **Performance Improvement:** Shorter paths, reduced clock load.
+- **Resource Optimization:** Saves area and dynamic power by reducing toggling.
+- **Cleaner Design:** Helps in state machine simplification.

 ## 5. Labs on Optimization